SparkyPotato/Wave/README.md

-# wave
+# Wave
-General-purpose programming language
+A general purpose programming language, currently in development.